LuisDev912/frontend-practices/README.md

 - `rock-paper-scissors` -> Folder of the fifth project.
 - `school-simulator` -> Folder of the sixth project.
 - `usd-to-ars` -> Folder of the seventh project.
+- `todo-React` -> Folder of the eighth project.
+- `irregular-verbs-js` -> Folder of the ninth project.

 ---

 ## Tecnologies used in the repository